 Direct Loans: First Time Borrower at HPU:

 Entering freshman will be required to complete Entrance Counseling and the Master Promissory Note (MPN).
 This is an online process at https://studentloans.gov.
-Complete information regarding this process will be included with the Award Notification.
+Information regarding this process is included with the Award Notification.

 Direct Loans: Previous Borrower: